-There has never been such an emphasis on communication tools than in the past year.
-With the pandemic sending millions to work from home it not only meant keeping consistent communication with customers, but also with employees.
+There has never been such an emphasis on communication tools as in the past year.
+With the pandemic sending millions to work from home it not only meant keeping consistent communication with customers but also with employees.

-Integrating your customer success/service teams can help improve your users experience with your products and services.
+Integrating your customer success/service teams can help improve your user’s experience with your products and services.
 For example; a customer reports an issue, triggering an automated response generated by a chatbot to gather more information.
-Then the appropriate department can receive a message via a Slack channel who can fix and respond to the customer.
+Then the appropriate department can receive a message via a Slack channel that can fix and respond to the customer.

 Ecommerce & Billing

-An ecommerce or CMS (content management system) are widely used and help users design and build websites or apps.
+An eCommerce or CMS (content management system) are widely used and helps users design and build websites or apps.
 Giving the user the ability to create, manage and modify content.
-They typically work hand in hand with your billing applications depending on how your customers pay for your products or services.
+They typically work hand in hand with billing applications depending on how your customers pay for your products or services.

-With your website being the front and center of your organisation it only makes sense to build integrations with it and your other essential business applications.
+With your website being the front and centre of your organisation it makes sense to build integrations with your other essential business applications.
 An obvious one would be integrating your website and your email marketing software.
-So, when a new product is added, or a service updated the news can automatically be sent to your customers.
+When a new product is added, or a service is updated the news can automatically be sent to your customers.

 Other types of essential business applications: